Secret Baby

 Is the secret baby trope problematic?

 It can be.
 Keeping a child secret from their father denies him agency and the child a relationship.
 Strong secret baby romances acknowledge this harm, showing the heroine's reasons without framing the secret as justified.
-The resolution requires accountability, not just forgiveness.
+The resolution requires accountability, beyond forgiveness.

 Does the couple always end up together?